haithcockce/learning-stuff/docs/training/infiniband-overview.md

 ### Subnet Management

+- _General Services Manager_ (GSM) a class of managers which communicate over the _General Services Interface_ (GSI, QP1) with _General Services Agents_ (GSA) to perform some actions not associated with subnet management.
+- _Management Datagrams_ (MAD) a dedicated type of packet used for communicating between Managers and Agents.
+  - Listed because, like most components of IB, a userspace entity can register a client to monitor and respond to MADs, thus creating a userspace portion, `umad`.
+  - For example, `ibping`, similar to `ping` but performing only at the Link Layer, requires use of umad device files to communicate
 - _Subnet Manager_ (SM) main software to manage a network of IB nodes (like a router on a regular TCP/IP network)
-  - Can run on a dedicated IB switch or simply on a system in the network.
+  - Can run on a dedicated IB switch or simply as an application on a system in the network.
     - This implies a dedicated IB hardware switch is not necessary to run in an IB network but is often found in larger HPC clusters.
-    - When running on generic hardware, usually runs via `opensm`.
+    - When running as an application on generic hardware, usually runs via `opensm`.
   - An SM discovers and configures all the IB fabric devices to enable traffic flow between those devices.
   - An SM applies network traffic related configurations such as Quality of Service (QoS), routing, and partitioning of the fabric devices.
   - Multiple SMs can reside on a single network
   - Can segment a network via PKeys, very similarly to a VLAN.
+  - _Subnet Manager Agent_ (SMA) entity built into the IB device which responds to the SM
+    - Main entity which provides IB device info for the SM
+    - Communicates over the _Subnet Manager Interface_ (SMI), QP0, with SM
+    - Communicates via MADs
 - _Subnet Administrator_ (SA) the subnet database built by the SM containing records of paths and channel adapter info.
   - Managed and updated by the SM.
   - An SA exists for each SM on the network
   - Clients query the SA for info on paths.
   - The SM regularly scans the network for changes to the fabric and updates the SA accordingly if a change is found
-- _Subnet Manager Agent_ (SMA) entity built into the IB device which responds to the SM
-  - Main entity which provides IB device info for the SM
-  - Communicates over the _Subnet Manager Interface_ (SMI), QP0, with SM
-  - Communicates via _Management Datagrams_ (MAD), a dedicated type of packet used for communicating between Managers and Agents.
-    - Many types of Managers and Agents exist, such as ones specific to devices, performance and performance counters, and subnet managers.
-An SMA is an agent specific to SM communications.
-    - Listed because, like most components of IB, a userspace entity can register a client to monitor and respond to MADs, thus creating a userspace portion, `umad`.
-    - For example, `ibping`, similar to `ping` but performing only at the Link Layer, requires use of umad device files to communicate
+  - _Subnet Administrator Client_ enables SA communications via MADs
+- _Performance Manager_ maintains hardware performance counters.
+Queried via the _Perforamce Management Agent_ (PMA).
+The PMA Responds to SM communications (thus MAD packets) to enable hardware performance counter retrieval.

 ### Communications Management

-- _General Services Manager_ (GSM) a class of managers which communicate over the _General Services Interface_ (GSI, QP1) with _General Services Agents_ (GSA) to perform some actions not associated with subnet management.
-- _Communications Management_ (CM) is a type of GSM which operates specifically for establishing and maintaining connections between nodes
+- _Communications Manager_ (CM) is a type of GSM which operates specifically for establishing and maintaining connections between nodes
   - The manager that sits on the IB device that the kernel communicates with
   - Performs connection establishment as a 3-way handshake (like TCP/IP);
     - System operates like a server and listens for incoming connections
     - Clients send a connection request to server
     - Server will reply with an accept or reject (ACK or NACK in TCP/IP)
     - Client responds to the accept with a _Ready-To-Use_ (RTU) message
   - CM is responsible for timing out and retying the above requests if needed
   - CM services can also be brought into userspace via `ib_ucm` should you want to register your own CM
     - [`ibacm`](https://linux.die.net/man/1/ibacm) is an example service in userspace which helps map IB endpoints to names/addresses and caching such info